tchen01/tchen01.github.io/research/index.md

 Here are links to my [Google Scholar profile](https://scholar.google.com/citations?hl=en&user=FD4TjnYAAAAJ) and [ORCID](https://orcid.org/0000-0002-1187-1026): 0000-0002-1187-1026.

-## Collaboration

-I'm always interested in finding things to collaborate on (and people to collaborate with).

-If you're an undergrad student interested in research or grad school, please feel free to reach out; I'd be happy to try to help you find something to work on!
-You may also be interested in the [Washington Directed Reading Program](https://sites.uw.edu/wdrp/) as well as the [Women in Applied Mathematics Mentorship Program](https://amath.washington.edu/women-applied-mathematics-mentorship-program).

 ## Introductions to some topics I think are interesting

 - The Conjugate Gradient Algorithm [(pdf with everything below)](./cg.pdf)